sishii1214/sishii1214.github.io/README.md

-Welcome to Shun Ishii's homepage!
+Welcome to my homepage!

 ## About me
 I'm Shun Ishii (石井竣), a JSPS Research Fellow at Keio University.
 I have much interested in Galois groups and fundamental groups.

-I'm broadly interested in the arithmetics of low-dimensional objects, such as algebraic curves and Drinfeld modules.
-Currently I'm thinking about the arithmetic aspects of the Galois actions on the fundamental groups of once-punctured elliptic curves.
+I'm broadly interested in the arithmetic aspects of low-dimensional objects, such as algebraic curves and Drinfeld modules.
+Currently I'm thinking about the Galois actions on the fundamental groups of once-punctured elliptic curves.

 email address : (my lastname).(my firstname)@keio.jp